After graduation, Mr. Senn served two years as law clerk to United States District Judge William J. Castagna.

 In 2019, Mr. Senn was honored by the Lakeland Bar Association with the Jerry DeVane Award for extraordinary scholarship, professionalism and collegiality in the practice of law.
 He also received the President’s Award for excellence from the Florida Bar Foundation.
 In 2020, Mr. Senn was selected by the Appellate Practice Section of the Florida Bar for the John R. Hamilton Pro Bono Award.
 Other awards and recognitions include Best Lawyers in America, Florida Trend’s Legal Elite, the Florida Bar President’s Pro Bono Service Award, and the John H. Anderson Pro Bono Service Award.

 Mr. Senn received a bachelor’s degree from Florida State University in 1986.
 He was awarded a fellowship to attend the Florida State University College of Law, where he earned a Juris Doctor degree, graduating with high honors in 1989.

 During his time in law school, Mr. Senn served as editor and article selection committee chair for the Florida State University Law Review, and was a recipient of the Justice and Mrs. Joseph A. Boyd, Jr. Achievement Award.

 Admissions & Associations

-Mr. Senn currently serves on the Advisory Committee on Local Rules for the U.S. District Court for the Middle District of Florida, the Florida Bar Foundation Board of Directors, Polk Academies Executive Advisory Board, and Tenth Circuit Pro Bono Committee.
-He is a Graduate of Leadership Lakeland Class XXXI, and past President of the Board of Directors for Florida Rural Legal Services and Florida Equal Justice Center.
+Mr. Senn currently serves on the Advisory Committee on Local Rules for the U.S. District Court for the Middle District of Florida, the Florida Bar Foundation Board of Directors, the Polk Academies Executive Advisory Board, and the Tenth Circuit Pro Bono Committee.
+He is a graduate of Leadership Lakeland (Class XXXI) and Leadership Polk (XII).
+He is a past president of the board of directors for Florida Rural Legal Services and the Florida Equal Justice Center.